mohammedAhmad77/roya-news/README.md

 ### Interoduction
 A Jordanian news site affiliated with the Roya TV channel, which brings the local Jordanian news, Palestinian news, and the most prominent Arab and international news.

-And this project Is just a prototype similar to RoyaNews
+And this project Is just a prototype similar to RoyaNews Website https://royanews.tv/.

 ### Technologies